ysmazaheri/UMass-Study-Bites/README.md

 - using express.js to host a server containing menus, orders, and users
 - using maps for coordinates

-run "npm start" to begin the server, then visit 'localhost:3000' to view the homepage.
+run "npm i" or "npm install" to download all required packages run "npm start" to begin the server, then visit 'localhost:3000' to view the homepage and begin using the app.

 **IMPORTANT**
+If a 'node-modules' folder is present BEFORE running npm install (this is unlikely to ever occur), make sure to delete it before installing packages.
+Some packages are OS-specific, and may not be compatible with your machine.

 On pages containing menus, if your local database is empty, it is required to 'refresh menus' via the button.
 This will populate your database with our placeholder menus